The Brooklyn Historical Society library receives questions every day from all over the world. Here are some the questions we are asked most often.

 Can you tell me how much my antique or historic object/book/artwork is worth?

-BHS collection staff are trained to appraise documents and objects for enduring value for historical, legal, political, and other types of usefulness to people.
-We are prohibited from assigning monetary value to material in our holdings and offered for donation.
-If you are interested in or need a monetary appraisal of historic materials, we recommend contacting the three major appraisal organizations: Appraisers Association of America, International Society of Appraisers, or American Society of Appraisers.
+BHS collection staff are trained to appraise documents and objects for enduring historical value.
+We are prohibited from assigning monetary value to material in our holdings or those offered for donation.
+If you are interested in or need a monetary appraisal of historic materials, we recommend contacting one of the following major appraisal organizations: Appraisers Association of America, International Society of Appraisers, or American Society of Appraisers.

 How do I take care of my old photographs/books/documents/objects?